Biogen Anti-Slavery and Human Trafficking Statement

 Areas of business risk for slavery and trafficking

-While we have owned operations, contract manufacturers, suppliers and sales and distribution in numerous countries around the world, the large majority of our operations and supply chain partners are located in more economically developed countries that our own and independent assessments (such as the U.S. Department of State's Trafficking in Persons report) have found to be at lower risk for human rights violations including slavery and human trafficking.
+Biogen recognizes that, as with any supply chain, there may be modern slavery risks in its supply chains, and works to identify, evaluate and address such risks.
+While we have owned operations, contract manufacturers, suppliers, sales and distribution in numerous countries around the world, the large majority of our operations and supply chain partners are located in countries that our own and independent assessments (such as the U.S. Department of State's Trafficking in Persons report) have found to be at lower risk for human rights violations including modern slavery and human trafficking.

 Due diligence process, performance indicators, and effectiveness related to slavery and trafficking in our own business and supply chain

-Biogen monitors the environmental, social and governance (ESG) risks of our supply chain, including human trafficking risks, based upon the industry in which we operate and the geographic locations in which we conduct business and/or obtain materials and services.
-We do this through a process of reviewing country risk profiles for corruption and human trafficking risks published by independent third party expert organizations and providing added diligence on specific areas or suppliers as needed based on this assessment.
-We currently work with EcoVadis, an international ESG rating platform, to enable us to better understand our supplier’s environmental and social risk and performance aligned with international standards.
-We have not identified significant human rights risks in our own operations and we recently performed a human rights risk assessment of our critical tier 1 suppliers, and found no change from the previous determination that the risk of slavery, forced labor and human trafficking continues to be very low.
-We analyze risks to human rights violations in our supply chain each year, and a summary of our due diligence process, key performance indicators, and results of our supply chain risk assessments is reported annually in our Corporate Responsibility Report.
+Biogen takes steps to verify the environmental, social and governance risks of our supply chains, including modern slavery and human trafficking risks, based upon the industry in which we operate and the geographic locations in which we conduct business and/or obtain materials and services.
+We do this through a process of reviewing country risk profiles for corruption and human trafficking risks published by independent third-party expert organizations and providing added diligence on specific areas or suppliers as needed based on this assessment.
+Our risk assessment process indicated very low risk of human rights issues or violations in our supply chains.
+A summary of our due diligence process, key performance indicators, and results of our supply chain risk assessments is reported annually in our Corporate Responsibility Report

 Training and capacity building on slavery and human trafficking prevention